-Information on biotechnology is developed and packaged into appropriate formats such as information sheets, primers, posters, mentors’ kits, brochures, cd-based knowledge resources that aim to meet the information needs of different stakeholders.
+Information on biotechnology are developed and packaged into appropriate formats such as information sheets, primers, posters, mentors’ kits, brochures, and CD-based knowledge resources that aim to meet the information needs of different stakeholders.
 These knowledge products are disseminated in various information outreach activities and delivery channels to promote awareness on the benefits and applications of biotechnology.

-Further, SEARCA BIC continues to provide science-based information on research and development of biotech crops that are in the pipeline for commercialization in the country.
+Furthermore, SEARCA BIC continues to provide science-based information on the research and development of biotech crops that are in the pipeline for commercialization in the country.
 It partners with various institutions in developing communication tools for these products that are dovetailed with its R&D activities.

 The SEARCA BIC Electronic News (E-news) Service publishes events and announcements, biotechnology information and communication products, and news updates on biotechnology around the world, with focus on agri-biotechnology developments in the Philippines and the Asia Pacific region.
 Information in this e-news service are gathered and to its e-group with more than 70,000 members to date.
 To subscribe, register online here.

 The SEARCA BIC website (http://bic.searca.org) serves as a knowledge portal that provides general information about biotechnology and showcases a gallery of biotechnology information resources, downloadable information and educational materials, presentation slides, and conference proceedings.
 Likewise, it releases news updates and features on biotechnology, press backgrounders, and event announcements.

 The social media campaign, Know the Science, aims to encourage people to be discerning about biotech crops by understanding the science behind them through major social media platforms namely: Facebook, Twitter, and Instagram.
 By highlighting this message, consumers are being urged to be more critical about what is “natural” and “organic.”